The Case: iCloud Drive is Full But Not Files!

 • Application-specific data consuming iCloud storage.

 iCloud Drive does not provide a built-in feature to directly view or access hidden files and folders.
 However, you can still use workarounds to view hidden files and folders in iCloud Drive on a Mac.
-Here's how you can do it:
+Here's what you can do to solve iCloud full but nothing in it:

 1. Open the Finder on your Mac.